 Famine has now been declared in part of South Sudan.
-Yesterday the UN and the government stated that 100,000 people in Unity State face starvation, while more than a million are on the verge of famine.
+The UN and the government have stated that 100,000 people in Unity State face starvation, while more than a million are on the verge of famine.
 This is the first time in six years that the UN has declared famine.

 The Archbishop of Canterbury Justin Welby yesterday issued a statement, in which he said:

 “We stand prayerfully alongside the South Sudanese people and their leaders – particularly those in the Church who are providing emotional, physical and spiritual support.
 We pray for those on the ground who are delivering humanitarian assistance, that there will be an opening up of humanitarian corridors for the aid that is so desperately needed.